spatialos/gdk-for-unity/docs/content/get-started/1-set-up.md

 * You need **Linux** build support.
 This is because server-workers in a cloud deployment run in a Linux environment.
 In the `Assets/Fps/Config/BuildConfiguration`, do not change the `UnityGameLogic Cloud Environment` from Linux.<br/>
 * You need **Mac** build support if you are developing on a Windows PC and want to share your game with Mac users.<br/>
 * You need **Windows** build support if you are developing on a Mac and want to share your game with Windows PC users. <br/>
-* Unity gives you build support for your development machine (Windows or PC) by default.")%>
+* Unity gives you build support for your development machine (Windows or Mac) by default.")%>

 If you need help using the GDK, come and talk to us about the software and the documentation via: